Apply for RMIT's Vice-Chancellor’s Research Fellowships

 Section 12 of the Victorian Equal Opportunity Act 2010 permits the University to conduct female only recruitment in addressing the substantive imbalance of female representation in the Schools listed above.

-Strategic priority areas
+Strategic research priority areas

 We live in a world that is undergoing great change and uncertainty.
 Over the next decade, we will live and work through complex challenges in climate, security, inequality, health and wellbeing, technological revolutions, and emerging social movements.
 RMIT University is committed to work with our partners and communities to find new solutions and apply transdisciplinary approaches to help society, the environment, and the economy, navigate these challenges.